roboseb/to-do-list/README.md

     Local storage is done, and a lot was learned.
 Most important thing was using JSON.parse and JSON.stringify.
 Insanely useful here and I'm sure in many other cases.

+May 17th, 2022

+    Pretty long project this one.
+Expecting another two days out of it to finish the store and currency systems.
+Prett damn proud of it though.
+Most of my other stuff has either had a compromise or two, or I just decided it was done when I may have had other ideas left.
+Almost did that here, but though if I went all out it would make a pretty cute portfolio piece.
+Only think I might be skipping is an edit task/project option.
+Might add to the overall charm though.
+As an aside, I was assaulted by a youtube scam ad for some bootcamp crap that specifically showcased a meme roasting a to-do list as a portfolio piece.
+Here's hoping this project will have some relevance down the line.
+If nothing else, it will have given me a ton of practice with new and old skill alike.
+Shoutout to my boy SUI UZI for getting me through some of this.

+    Flex-grow items with overflowing content in a flexbox are fucked.
+Spent probably an hour on this one issue in my romance section, and it was somehow fixed by giving the items min-height: 0.
+Thanks stack overflow.

 ---To-Do---